Towards a Software Architecture Description for Tax Compliance: Limitations

 \subsection{Data Source for Software Architecture}

-For creating the software architecture description, we relied on historical information extracted from an internal system that continuously collects the software product's component structure (which also comprises microservices) from the code repositories.
-We believe that this system is a reliable and trustworthy data source for extracting the data we need since the data is also used internally for other purposes.
-The internal team responsible for maintaining the system helped us to avoid misinterpretation of the data.
-The date of extraction was randomly selected from the first two quarters in 2023.
-Although we did not collect this data, we assume that the microservice architecture does not change at a daily rate but is stable, at least for over weeks.
+For creating the software architecture description, we relied on historical information extracted from an internal system that continuously collects the software product’s component structure, including microservices, from the code repositories.
+We consider this system a reliable and trustworthy data source, as it is also used internally for other operational purposes.
+The internal team responsible for maintaining the system supported us in interpreting the data and avoiding misinterpretations.

+The date of extraction was randomly selected from the first two quarters of 2023.
+While microservice architectures may evolve continuously, tax audits and transfer pricing assessments typically reason over fiscal periods rather than instantaneous system states.
+We therefore consider a snapshot-based representation of the software architecture to be fit for the purpose of our evaluation, even though it cannot capture architectural changes over time.